AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 (or even change them by selecting a different power schedule or another mutation mode!) and switch the input directory with a dash (`-`):
 `afl-fuzz -i - -o output -- bin/target -d @@`

-Memory limits are not enforced by afl-fuzz by default and the system may run out of memory.
-You can decrease the memory with the `-m` option, the value is in MB.
-If this is too small for the target, you can usually see this by afl-fuzz bailing with the message that it could not connect to the forkserver.

 Adding a dictionary is helpful.
 See the directory [dictionaries/](../dictionaries/) if something is already included for your data